 Educare Schools also help create new champions for early learning by demonstrating, in real early learning classrooms, what is possible.
 Educare partners and families have become powerful voices for change.
 Here are just a few examples:

-- Educare of Omaha helped advocacy and philanthropic leaders make the case for Nebraska to dramatically increase its investments in early learning programs.
+- Educare Omaha helped advocacy and philanthropic leaders make the case for Nebraska to dramatically increase its investments in early learning programs.
 The Nebraska state constitution now declares that learning begins at birth, and a $60 million public/private endowment is expanding quality birth-to-3 services.

-- The State of Illinois increased funding of early childhood investments by over $172 million after Educare of Chicago opened in 2000, and it is moving toward full funding of preschool services.
+- The State of Illinois increased funding of early childhood investments by over $172 million after Educare Chicago opened in 2000, and it is moving toward full funding of preschool services.

-- Educare of Tulsa helped to inspire a $25 million pilot program to promote school readiness of at-risk children.
-After visiting Educare of Omaha, the Kansas governor supported the establishment of an $11 million early childhood block grant with a set-aside for infants and toddler
+- Educare Tulsa helped to inspire a $25 million pilot program to promote school readiness of at-risk children.
+After visiting Educare Omaha, the Kansas governor supported the establishment of an $11 million early childhood block grant with a set-aside for infants and toddler

-- Even before Educare of Central Maine opened its doors in 2010, it helped promote expansion of state pre-kindergarten programs, the redirection of funds to early education and prevention programs, and improvements to the state's child care quality standards.
+- Even before Educare Central Maine opened its doors in 2010, it helped promote expansion of state pre-kindergarten programs, the redirection of funds to early education and prevention programs, and improvements to the state's child care quality standards.